hootyhoot/CW2024/README.md

 ### EnemyPlane Class
 - adjusted image_height (image too large after replacing with new sprite)
 - adjusted projectile position (projectile came out offset from new sprite)
+- added fire rate field variable passed from argument in constructor (so fire rate can be adjusted in by level basis)

+### GameEntity Class
+- added logging and checks for null values of image files

 ### Boss Class
 - adjusted image_height (image too large after replacing with new sprite)